|

 - J. Licklider, Larry Roberts, Bob Taylor and others (and the US taxpayers!)

-for enabling the development of the ArpaNet, which as we all know transmogrified
+for enabling the development of the ArpaNet, which transmogrified

 itself into the Internet (no, Al Gore did not invent that either).